 - I prefer to use salted pure butter, but feel free to use unsalted if you like as long as it’s real butter.

-- For freshly chopped herbs, we use chives or parsley…or both.
+- For freshly chopped herbs, choose from chives or parsley…or both.

 - Tip: sauce can be prepared ahead of time, covered, and chilled until you’re ready to warm it up for serving.
 It’s a great sauce to have on hand.

 This fish dish is one of our favorites for everything from quick weeknight dinners to small dinner parties.
 If your friends enjoy restaurant-quality fish dishes, they’ll be in awe of you for serving this mahi mahi.
 Because the Lemon Garlic Sauce can be made in advance, all you need to do is cook your fish, which takes about 8 minutes total.